Please ensure Javascript is enabled for purposes of website accessibility

 • Plastic zip-lock bags

-• Multipacks of plastic bags sold on-shelf (such as freezer bags, storage bags, zip-lock bags, bin liners, garbage bags, nappy bag)
+• Multipacks of plastic bags sold on-shelf (such as freezer bags, storage bags, zip-lock bags, bin liners, garbage bags, nappy bags)

 Thick plastic/boutique plastic shopping bags